 - Second, the new skill can appear only when the old skill is revised and removed/modified together with its supporting structure and systems.

-For these two reasons it is recommended to work with a company’s skills, or at least to label them properly.
+For these two reasons, it is recommended to work with a company’s skills or at least to label them properly.

-A short question: what are the specific skills that will help us?
+What are the specific skills that will help us?
 What skills do we need to develop?

-A short question: which of our principles help us?
+Which of our principles help us?
 Why do we do what we do in the way we do it?

-Most of us have black spots… this simple checklist causes you step back and think about elements that are natural to you.
+Most of us have black spots… this simple checklist causes you to step back and think about elements that are natural to you.

 Lowell Bryan, a director in McKinsey’s New York office

 Action Plan and KPIs in the 7-S Framework

 Officially, an action plan and KPIs do not form a part of the 7-S framework.
 But it is obvious that no strategy can be executed without suggesting and working on some action-oriented initiatives.